dpinney/droneEnergyImageAnalytics/README.md

-# Pole Detection
+# Pole Detection and Classification

-NRECA Pole detection project initial stage
+NRECA Pole detection and Classification project initial stage

-Author: James Zhou
+Author: James Zhou (Data Science Intern at NRECA)

-Supervisor: David Pinney
+Supervisor: David Pinney (Lead Software Engineer at NRECA)

+## Introduction

+NRECA have some eletrical cooperatives who use drones to help them do electrical pole asset management.
+The way they do it is to have a person fly the drone, and have another person look at the video to perform asset management.
+This is quite time consuming in my oppinion.
+Nowdays, with the fast develop of computer vision technology and algorithms, we can automate this human-eye based identificaiton process.

+Since we do not have sufficent amount of image data for training the Mask-R-CNN, I decided to create a synthetic dataset just to get some inital results to see if this architeture is possible.

 ## Part 1 - Synthetic Image Generation